1.7 Methodology update: June 2023

 This is filmed in slow motion at 240fps and analyzed for scoring.

-Here is the track record of our testers in the Running category:
+Here is a typical track record of our expert from the running category:

-- run at least 30 to 40 miles a week, with some going up to 70 miles a week when training for a marathon
+- runs at least 30 to 40 miles a week, with some going up to 70 miles a week when training for a marathon

-- be a competitive runner on various distances (from 5K to ultra)
+- is a competitive runner on various distances (from 5K to ultra)

-- do all types of runs, from easy days and long hauls to fartleks and speed training
+- does all types of runs, from easy days and long hauls to fartleks and speed training

 Learn more about our testers from other categories here.